retrieval-markets-lab/das-quarry/README.md

 ## Roadmap

 Quarry is still in development.
-Stay tune for our next releases.
+Stay tune for our first release.

 ## Usage